 As Cool As Swifts

 For years the citizens of Portland have taken steps to protect and study what the Audubon calls “the largest known roost of migrating Vaux’s Swifts in the world!”
-Our vision is to foster an environment of co-existance and wonder in our city, to project and treat the natural phenomenon of our urban crow roost with the same sense of respect, curiosity, and awe as our swifts.
+Our vision is to foster an environment of co-existance and wonder in our city, to protect and treat the natural phenomenon of our urban crow roost with the same sense of respect, curiosity, and awe as our swifts.
 Portland has become known around the world as the quirky place of microbrews, bicylists and where people love their birds.
 We invite you to live the "Put A Bird On It" reputation and support your local corvids.

 Portlandia’s invocation should apply to all creatures: “Follow that breath.
 Home is the journey we make.”